-The EUHT protocol is applicable to different application scenarios, so the interaction information related to the core network is closely related to the requirements of specific application scenarios.
-As a supplement, Attachment 8 defines the private message body involved in the communication between the STA and the core network, the CAP and the CAP, and the interaction between the CAP and the core network functional entity, in order to further improve the core network function.
+The EUHT-5G protocol is applicable to different application scenarios, so the interaction information related to the core network is closely related to the requirements of specific application scenarios.
+As a supplement, Attachment 6 defines the private message body involved in the communication between the STA and the core network, the CAP and the CAP, and the interaction between the CAP and the core network functional entity, in order to further improve the core network function.

+The network management entity can complete the parameter configuration management function of network equipment

-8.2.1 Basic functions of the core network
+F.2.1 Basic functions of the core network

-EUHT specification has defined Mobility Management Entity (MME) and Service Control Gateway（SCG）,which are the EUHT core network entity.
-The two entities are involved in the authentication procedure, mobility management procedure and user data transfer procedure.
+EUHT-5G specification defines Mobility Management Entity (MME) , Service Control Gateway（SCG）and Network Management Entity (NME), etc,which are the EUHT-5G core network entities.
+These entities are involved in the authentication procedure, mobility management procedure, user plane data transfer procedure, network management and configuration.

-− MME(Mobility Management Entity).
+MME(Mobility Management Entity).

 MME is responsible for mobility management of control plane, user context and mobile state management, and can perform authentication processes.
 The control plane transactions of the core network are controlled by MME.